Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_graphrag_and_relationalai/getting_started_with_graphrag_and_relationalai.md

 We shall now proceed with creating the RelationalAI graph and answer questions using the model.
 In this step, we shall be doing the following:

-- Inspecting data in the RelationalAI model
+- Inspect the data in the RelationalAI model
 - Using RelationalAI algorithms for community detection, specifically [Louvain](https://relational.ai/docs/reference/python/std/graphs/Compute/louvain/)
 - Visualizing graph communities
 - Producing summaries from all corpus items that belong to a specific community
 - Querying the graph for answers to user questions